Close

 Archival Training

 Challenging traditional thinking is vital to building an inclusive discipline.
 I offer trainings that employ anti-oppressive frameworks and an ethics of care.
 I provide expertise on the ethical stewardship of Black cultural heritage and anti-Black archival materials.
 These trainings can be tailored to your institution’s unique needs and culture.
-My approach is to use creativity and critical thinking to address practices that have often excluded, invisibilized, and objectified Black users and subjects.
-These trainings connect your institution to real world scenarios that can be incorporated into your own practices.
-The following workshops are available.
+I address practices that have often excluded, invisibilized, and objectified Black users and subjects.
+These trainings connect your institution to real-world scenarios that can be incorporated into your own practices.
+I developed the following workshops, with new workshops available by request.

 Toward Community-Centered Reference